What can I do before I have surgery to enhance the surgical outcome and recovery?

 “I am in my early thirties and have two lines between my eyes that are driving me crazy.
 Is Botox the best solution for this problem?”

 Botox may be a very simple and suitable solution, but this depends on the severity of the lines and whether there are any related “problems” that you might want to address.
-For example, if you are bothered by brows that are too low and wanted to address this surgically, then a permanent surgical solution to your vertical frown lines could be achieved with a browlift.
+For example, if you are bothered by brows that are too low and wanted to address this surgically, then a long-lasting surgical solution to your vertical frown lines could be achieved with a browlift.
 As you probably know, Botox injections must be repeated periodically to maintain results.

 “What is a board-certified facial plastic surgeon?”